 - materials and products do not become obsolete

-- you do not freeze the assets of the company
+- you do not freeze money in the stock

-- you avoid the costs related to handling excess materials
+- you avoid the expenses related to handling excess materials

 How can you implement DDMRP in a company?